AlicePH/RL_project/README.md

 The state is represented as: $\left(X_t, w_{t-1}\right)$ where prices are $X_t$

+Training procedure is Deterministic Policy Gradient with mini-batches.

 ## Data

 The data for this project can be downloaded from the following links: